joshdoesthis/m5stamp-c3-rgb-led-demo/README.md

 # M5Stamp C3 RGB LED Demo

-Pressing the programmable button on the M5Stamp C3 will cycle through colours of the RGB LED.
+This is a simple demo to show how to use the RGB LED on the M5Stamp C3.

 ## Requirements